In this section: Legislative Powers | Judicial Powers | Military Commander | Statewide Elected Officials | Officers | Boards & Commissions

 - Health and medical services for uninsured and medically indigent persons

-- Coordination of services with LSU HealthSciences Center, local health departments, and federally qualified centers, including mental health, addictive disorder, and public health services, services for developmentally disabled and persons with mental retardation, and Medicaid services
+- Coordination of services with LSU HealthSciences Center, local health departments, and federally qualified centers, including mental health, addictive disorders, and public health services, supports and services for persons with intellectual and developmental disabilities, and Medicaid services

 - Conservation, regulation, and development of state natural